 The non-core Fox’s Biscuits business was identified as a potential divestment for 2 Sisters in 2016, with an estimated sale price of £250 million.

-There are three Fox’s Biscuits factories as of 2017, located at Uttoxeter, Batley and Kirkham near Preston.
-The division employs over 3,000 people.
+There are three Fox’s Biscuits factories as of 2019, located at Uttoxeter, Batley and Kirkham near Preston.
+The division employs 2,000 people.
 The company has a large contract and own-label business, producing Farley’s Rusks for Heinz, for example.

 The Elkes brand is still used by Fox’s to market its budget range of biscuits.